 Industry Analysis & Industry Trends

-About one in six Australian couples suffer infertility, which has made the Fertility Clinics industry one of the fastest growing industries in the health sector.
-The industry assists patients who are unable to conceive naturally through a variety of treatment options, the most common and popular of which is in-vitro fertilisation (IVF) cycles.
-Over the past five years, the number of completed IVF cycles in Australia has increased by 4.4% per annum to a forecast 40,000 cycles in 2012-13.
-A number of factors have led to the strong growth in demand for infertility treatments and procedures, particularly growth in women who are choosing to have children later in life.
-Further, growth in the infertility rate has contributed to increased incidences of infertile women seeking treatment... purchase to read more
+One in six Australian couples suffers from infertility.
+The Fertility Clinics industry assists patients who are unable to conceive naturally.
+There are a number of treatment options included in the industry, the most popular of which is in-vitro fertilisation (IVF) cycles.
+Over five years through 2015-16, the number of completed IVF cycles in Australia is expected to grow by an annualised 3.6%, to reach 43,400 cycles.
+Several factors have led to the increasing demand for infertility treatments and procedures, particularly from women who are choosing to have children later in life.
+Australia is one of the few developed countries in the world that has substantial government funding for fertility treatments, which has made fertility treatment in Australia more affordable... purchase to read more

 Industry Report - Industry Investment Chapter

-The Fertility Clinics industry has a medium capital intensity level, which is typical of a medical service industry that uses extensive medical equipment.
-In 2012-13, the capital to labour ratio is estimated to be 1:7.89, suggesting that industry players require $7.89 worth of labour for every $1.00 of capital invested.
+The Fertility Clinics industry has a medium level of capital intensity, which is typical for a medical service industry that uses extensive medical equipment, although in some instances equipment may be leased to reduce capital expenditure outlays or reduce the risk of obsolescence.
+In 2015-16, IBISWorld estimates that industry players require $7.79 worth of labour for every dollar of capital invested.

 The industry's largest costs are related to labour, given a clinic's reliance on its doctors, nurses and specialist medical staff to differentiate itself from other players in the industry.
-In 2012-13, wages are expected to account for 35.5% of revenue, with the average wage being nearly $110,000 per annum... purchase to read more
+In 2015-16, wages are expected to account for just under 33.0% of revenue, with the average wage exceeding $100,000 per annum... purchase to read more